 Luckily the Manageress had offered me a lift with her husband, so after getting ready I packed my bag and got into a car with a complete stranger.

 Considering the family had only lived there for several years I was quite surprised that we got lost.
-Although there were hardly any people out that early in the morning, we asked tow people for directions.
+Although there were hardly any people out that early in the morning, we asked two people for directions.
 However, neither knew where the local college was.
 Each had a Liverpudlian accent.

 Arriving at the interview in a relatively calm state of mind, (I was fifteen minutes early), I was told to sit down in the corner and wait for the interviewer.

-There was one other person apart from myself there We quickly got to know each other.
+There was one other person apart from myself already there We quickly got to know each other.
 Her name was S— and she originally came from Ireland.
 She lived with her soon-to-be-husband who was Welsh and a policeman.

 Shortly, the rest of the motley crew (interviewees) joined us.
 There was a lady who lived in America but wanted to return to Wales, S— obviously and two internal candidates.
 One Z—, was a slightly larger lady who seemed really nervous, standing beside her was D—, smartly dressed in a suit.